 Financial aid generally falls into two categories: gifts or self-help.
 Gift aid are scholarships and grants given to students and do not need to be repaid.
 Self-help aid includes loans that need to be repaid or work study that is earned.

-Scholarships do not require repayment.
+Scholarships are a form of gift-aid and do not require repayment.
 These can be awarded based on merit but also can be awarded based on financial need.
 Criteria such as academic achievement or athletic ability may apply.